danielzayas/SWE-smith/docs/guides/pr_mirroring.md

 4. Decides whether to use the **Direct Apply** path or the **Recovery** path.

 ### `recover_sweb_inst`

 This function handles the logic for the Recovery path.
 It iterates through every file modified in the PR:
 -   **Added Files**: It removes them.
 -   **Removed Files**: It restores them (using content from the diff).
 -   **Modified Files**: It invokes the LLM to rewrite the file content.
+The LLM attempts to **reverse** the changes introduced by the PR, effectively re-introducing the bug into the modern codebase.
+Per PR, we ask an LM to revert the PR's changes file by file.

 The function returns a list of paths to .diff files generated during the mirroring process.
 These files are named using the pattern `{instance_id}_{idx}.diff`.
 Specifically, it creates and returns patches in three scenarios:
   1. Added Files (that already exist): If the PR adds a file that is already present in the current repo, it removes the file and generates a patch representing that removal (lines 146-154).